richarddennis/onion_inspector/README.rst

+WORKING !

+TODO - Get the onion addresses into a text file and pass that instead of indivual domains, and parallel methods

 A simple tool - written in pure python - for inspecting Deep Web URLs (or onions).
 It takes specified onion links and returns their current status along with the site's title.